The Avant-Garden

 Walking through the Grotto to the north face of the Great Stone, you see air plants that take all their nutrients from the air and rain.
 There, at waist level, is a spigot: place your hand under it and out pours water from the fountain of youth.
 Nearby, a plaque reads: “Under this ground are pooled the legendary waters of St. Petersburg’s Fountain of Youth.
 Ponce de Leon searched for these waters in the 16th century as the Old World looked to the New World for replenishment.
 Inspired by this legend, St. Petersburg’s great benefactor, Edwin H. Tomlinson, tapped into this sulfurous spring in 1900.”
 Similarly, Salvador Dalí tried to replenish the World of Art as he thought art had lost its vitality.
 Considering himself an explorer and a savior of modern art, he sought to restore art’s vigor through his use of dreamlike images and realistic representation.

-The Garden was encouraged by former treasurer of The Dalí Museum, William Hough, and individual donors.
+The Avante-garden was encouraged by former treasurer of The Dalí Museum, William Hough, and individual donors.
 It was expanded with the help of Michael Van Valkenberg, landscape architects Graham-Booth and Yann Weymouth and The Dalí staff.
 Thanks to the green thumbs of Security Director Dave Portilia, Gustavo Vargas and Nicole Matwijczyk, the Garden has come into its beautiful fullness.